Shahram Sarkani, Ph.D., P.E.

 J.P.
 Blackford, D.Eng.Read more

 Dr. J.P.
-Blackford, is an adjunct professor of Engineering Management and Systems Engineering at The George Washington University.
+Blackford, is an adjunct professor for the School of Engineering and Applied Science at The George Washington University.
 He received his Doctor of Engineering in Engineering Management, a M.S. in Environmental Engineering, and a B.S. in Civil Engineering, summa cum laude, with a secondary field in Biological Anthropology from The George Washington University.
 During his doctoral studies, he was the entrepreneurial lead in for a GW team in the National Science Foundation (NSF) sponsored Innovation Corps (I-Corps) program.

 He is a member of the Tau Beta Pi engineering honor society and has served on the Tau Beta Pi Executive Council as the Association President from 2014 – 2016 and as Secretary in 2018, and currently serves as a District Director.